 If you want to go the whole hog and dress up for your Burns supper, traditionally men would wear a kilt and women shawls, in their family tartan.
 Really, any form of tartan will see you dressed for the occasion.
 You could also wear classic Scottish tweed – a blazer, full suit or just a cap.

-I don’t know about you, but I can’t wait until I can hold a Burns Supper for all my friends.
-Until then, I’ll practise on the hubby and share the results with you here.
-Feel free to share your thoughts/experiences in the comments below.
+I don’t know about you, but I can’t wait until Burns Night – it’s making me feel all sorts of nostalgia for our Scotland road trip!
+Feel free to share your thoughts/experiences throwing a Burns Night bash in the comments below.